There is something about bisexuality that doesn’t seem to pervade the consciousness of society.

 Bisexuals are not all cheaters.
 We don’t cheat any more or less than anyone else in the world.
 Nor are we afraid of commitment.
 It’s damaging to the bisexual community as a whole.
 A lot of straight, gay and lesbian people believe this biphobic myth and use it as their reason not to date bisexuals.
 Some use it as their reasons to ostracise bisexuals too.

 No one is going through a phase.
-Being bi isn’t a being gay or straight.
-Bier on in life.sexuality can be pretty fluid, so some bisexuals do come out of gay or lesbian later on.
+Being bi isn’t being gay or straight.
+Sexuality can be pretty fluid, so some bisexuals do come out of gay or lesbian later on.
 That’s their choice, their sexuality, and their life.
 It does not reflect on every other bisexual person out there.
 For the rest of us, we’re always going to be bi.

 Bisexuality, biphobia, and bi-erasure all exist.
 There is no debate to be had.